ADO.NET: Architecture

 ADO.NET is conceptually divided into consumers and data providers.
 The consumers are the applications that need access to the data, and the providers are the software components that implement the interface and thereby provide the data to the consumer.

 Functionality exists in Visual Studio IDE to create specialized subclasses of the DataSet classes for a particular database schema, allowing convenient access to each field in the schema through strongly typed properties.
 This helps catch more programming errors at compile-time and enhances the IDE's Intellisense feature.

 A provider is a software component that interacts with a data source.
 ADO.NET data providers are analogous to ODBC drivers, JDBC drivers, and OLE DB providers.

 ADO.NET providers can be created to access such simple data stores as a text file and spreadsheet, through to such complex databases as Oracle Database, Microsoft SQL Server, MySQL, PostgreSQL, SQLite, IBM Db2, Sybase ASE, and many others.
 They can also provide access to hierarchical data stores such as email systems.

 Third-party ADO.NET-based providers, such as dotConnect, further enhance this model by introducing additional classes and extended functionality beyond the standard ADO.NET implementation.
-These providers not only optimize data access and performance but also offer developers advanced capabilities for building custom connectors.
-Such connectors can integrate seamlessly with external systems, including CRM platforms, accounting applications, and e-commerce solutions, enabling efficient, automated data exchange and streamlining complex business workflows.
+These providers optimize data access, optimize performance, and offer developers capabilities for building custom connectors.
+These connecters can integrate with external systems, including CRM platforms, accounting applications, and e-commerce solutions, enabling efficient, automated data exchange and streamlining complex business workflows.

 Because different data store technologies can have different capabilities, every ADO.NET provider cannot implement every possible interface available in the ADO.NET standard.
 Microsoft describes the availability of an interface as "provider-specific," as it may not be applicable depending on the data store technology involved.
 Providers may augment the capabilities of a data store; these capabilities are known as "services" in Microsoft parlance.

-Object-relational mapping
+Object–relational mapping

 Entity Framework

 Entity Framework (EF) is an open source object-relational mapping (ORM) framework for ADO.NET, part of .NET Framework.
 It is a set of technologies in ADO.NET that supports the development of data-oriented software applications.
 Architects and developers of data-oriented applications have typically struggled with the need to achieve two very different objectives.
 The Entity Framework enables developers to work with data in the form of domain-specific objects and properties, such as customers and customer addresses, without having to concern themselves with the underlying database tables and columns where this data is stored.
 With the Entity Framework, developers can work at a higher level of abstraction when they deal with data, and can create and maintain data-oriented applications with less code than in traditional applications.